Frequently Asked Questions

 Q: Is there any transportation service available to get to Portland or beyond?

 A: WMTS does not provide transportation to Portland.
-Greyhound operates its intra-state and inter-state buses out of Lewiston’s Oak Street Station.
+The LAP Commuter Bus does offer service between Lewiston/Auburn and Portland.
+Also, Greyhound operates its intra-state and inter-state buses out of Lewiston’s Oak Street Station.
 From here, it is possible to take a bus north to Augusta, Bangor and as far as Presque Isle…or south to Portland, Boston and, from there, almost anywhere in North America.

 Q: I have a concern or a problem, a compliment or a comment…